Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The Medicinal Products Act regulates the common methods of distributing medicinal products and certain special distribution methods.

 The standard distribution chain begins with the so-called ‘pharmaceutical entrepreneur’ (usually the marketing authorisation holder).
-Prescription-only and pharmacy-only products may be provided only to the following recipients (Sections 43, 47, 47a-b, 50-53, 74a-76 of the Medicinal Products Act):
+The medicinal products may be provided by the entrepreneur only to the following recipients (Sections 43, 47, 47a-b, 50-53, 74a-76 of the Medicinal Products Act):

 - other pharmaceutical entrepreneurs;